(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 With just 15 minutes of energy:

 → Oven baked fish ( with garlic salt, lemon, and butter or with maple syrup, Bragg’s all purpose seasoning, and garlic salt.)
-Serve it with a side of boiled peas / carrots and EASY home-made potato wedges.
+Serve it with a side of boiled peas / carrots and a microwave-cooked baked potato, or EASY home-made potato wedges.

 → BBQ chicken and stir-fry veggies on rice noodles.
 (This one might sound like it’ll take real cooking effort but it totally won’t.
 Thaw the chicken for 2 minutes in the microwave, put it on the BBQ with some gluten free BBQ sauce.
 While the chicken is BBQing, boil the kettle to “cook” your rice noodles (you just soak them for 3 minutes in boiled water and then drain…it’s not cooking).
 And ten minutes before the chicken is done you can stir fry your veggies with your stir fry sauce!